slovnicki/beamer/README.md

 `BeamPage` creates `MaterialPageRoute`, but you can extends `BeamPage` and override `createRoute` to make your own implementation instead.
 The `key` is important for `Navigator` to optimize its rebuilds.

+**Note** that "Navigator 1.0" can be used alongside Beamer.
+You can easily `push` or `pop` pages with `Navigator.of(context)`, but those will not be contributing to the URI.
+This is often needed when some info/helper page needs to be shown that doesn't influence the browser's URL.
+And of course, when using Beamer on mobile, this is a non-issue as there is no URL.

 ## Contributing

 This package is still in early stages.
 To see the upcoming features, check the [Issue board](https://github.com/slovnicki/beamer/issues).